emacs-eask/cli/docs/content/en/Implementation/Elisp script.md

 weight: 800
 ---

-Elisp scripts are located under **lisp** folder and will wait to get called by the CLI.
+Elisp scripts are located under the **lisp** folder and will wait to get called by the CLI.
 All Elisp scripts are written in Emacs Lisp and should have a similar structure below: